Are We Really Investing in Client Centric Care?

 - Headsets have predominantly been designed with senior users in mind.
 This means that face cushions had to be replaced with aftermarket alternatives that delivered mixed results and making infection control a challenge.

-- The latest upcoming Standalone VR headsets such as the HTC Focus & Oculus Santa Cruz will help to greatly improve the user experience.
+- The latest VR Headsets such will help to greatly improve the user experience.

 - By providing more processing power and motion tracking (6 degrees of freedom) and larger battery life they are likely to eliminate feelings of discomfort associated with VR use in the past.